danielefongo/microscope/readme.md

 end
 ```

-More details about preview window api can be found in [its section](#preview-window).
+For more details about the preview window API, refer to the [preview window section](#preview-window).

 ### Layout function

-This function defines the structure of the finder using the [display](#display) API.
-It takes in a table that includes the following fields:
+The layout function is responsible for defining the structure of the finder using the [display](#display) API.
+It receives a table with the following fields:

 - `finder_size`: represents the [size](#size) provided in the microscope settings.
 - `ui_size`: represents the size of the entire UI.
 - `preview`: indicates whether the [preview function](#preview-function) has been set or not.
-- `full_screen`: indicates whether the full screen option has been set or not.
+- `full_screen`: indicates whether the full-screen option has been set or not.

 Example: